Jonathan Pettit, Ph.D.

 - B.A.
 Indiana University, May 2001 (Chinese Language and Literature)

 Library of Clouds: A Bibliographic History of Daoist Scriptures.
-Forthcoming, University of Hawaiʻi Press
+Chinese University of Hong Kong Press and University of Hawai‘i Press, 2020

-This forthcoming book is a bibliographic history of Upper Clarity (Shangqing 上清) scriptures in the fourth and fifth centuries.
+This book is a bibliographic history of Upper Clarity (Shangqing 上清) scriptures in the fourth and fifth centuries.
 The dating and authorship of the Three Wonders (sanqi 三奇), texts that are obviously later fabrications, have proven to be a difficult puzzle for scholars to solve.
-We address this problem by drawing on the insights of Biblical scholars, and argue that we should look not only within the scriptures, but also study the texts surrounding their transmission.
-We conclude that the Three Wonders emerged in debates among late fifth century exegetes concerning the authentic transmission of the Upper Clarity scriptures.
+The authors address this problem by drawing on the insights of Biblical scholars, and argue that we should look not only within the scriptures, but also study the texts surrounding their transmission.
+They conclude conclude that the Three Wonders emerged in debates among late fifth century exegetes concerning the authentic transmission of the Upper Clarity scriptures.

 - “The Many Faces of the Golden Sire: Books and Readers in the Early Yiguan Dao,” in Journal of Chinese Religions 44.1: 35–72, 2016.